mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="ruckus-r310.webp" max-width="400px" caption="My Ruckus R310 WiFi access point supports PoE, so it only needs a single Ethernet cable for both power and data.">}}

-To power PoE devices, you'll either need a PoE-enabled networking switch.
+To use PoE devices, you need a PoE-enabled networking switch.

 The downside of PoE switches is that they consume more power and they're more expensive.
-If you buy a PoE switch but have no PoE devices, non-PoE devices will still work, but you're wasting money and power on features you can't use.
+If you buy a PoE switch but have no PoE devices, non-PoE devices will still work, but you're wasting money and power on unnecessary features.

 ### How many ports do you need?